László Bárdossy: Appraisal

 Bárdossy took over his roles as foreign minister and prime minister at a critical moment in Hungary's history.
 Despite the importance of Britain, he did not really understand the British, and was "rather contemptuous, dismissive and at times condescending" towards them.
-His poor relationship with his ambassador to London probably contributed to this.
+His poor relationship with Barcza, the Hungarian ambassador to London probably contributed to this.
 He maintained Teleki's foreign policy priorities without fully identifying with them.
 His appointment as prime minister was much more acceptable to the Germans than Keresztes-Fischer.
 Bárdossy was a contradictory character who did not always comprehend the geo-political situation Hungary found herself in, especially vis-à-vis Britain.
 His accusation that the British had bombed Hungary on 7 April 1941 was one of several significant political blunders, as was the announcement of a state of war with the Soviet Union in June 1941, and with the United States in December 1941.